-Your GitHub profile is also very important with a complete resume.
+Your GitHub profile is also significant with a complete resume.
 Try to create some related sample projects to showcase your skills, projects, architectures, DevOps scripts, and even articles that will help.
 If you really like to write try to write on Linkedin posts and @medium.

 Insthyre recommendations are very good and serious recruiters will connect with you.
 LinkedIn job applications on company sites are also good.